MajesticTechie/dns-over-https-ubuntu/README.md

 # dns-over-https-ubuntu
-This script will setup cloudflared as a local service to secure outbound DNS requsts over https.
+This script will setup cloudflared as a local service to secure outbound DNS requests over https.

 Run with